Foyoman/md-notes/ovatu/scribble.md

 ---
 ### `formbuilder/preview`
 - "Hey [@Edward Do]() for the Annotation form item, can this be hooked up to the Asset Library?
 I.e. so it works similar to image uploads in the custom pages editor"
+---
+### Re: Assistance Required with Client Date of Birth Entry in Forms
+- Issue with client forms.
+Struggling to enter their date of birth.
+Individuals are unable to enter their date of birth, whether they try to add it in the day/month/year or month/day/year format.